stemwana-youthdev/Explorer-Trail-2020/docs/getting-started.md

 ### Set up

 1. Open up VS Code and it's terminal (keyboard shortcut on windows: ctrl + `)
-2. Make sure the terminal is set to base, in the right hand side drop down
+2. Make sure the terminal is set to bash, in the right hand side drop down
 3. Navigate to the folder you want to put the files in (`cd ` + 'folder name' to navigate, `mkdir ` + 'folder name' to create a new folder)
 4. Clone the repo by putting the following command in the repo: `git clone https://github.com/stemwana-youthdev/Explorer-Trail-App.git`